aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - Compose is a tool for defining and running multi-container Docker applications.
 - With compose, we can use a YAML file to configure application services.
-- We can start all the sevices with single command.
+- We can start all the services with single command.
   - docker-compose up
-- We can stop all the services with single cammand.
+- We can stop all the services with single command.
   - docker-compose down
 - Sample content of Docker compose directory
   - Directory